Metrological detection of entanglement generated by non-Gaussian operations: Application to photon-subtracted states

-Next, we perform a delocalized subtraction of one photon on this state.
-This operation produces a superposition of two-mode squeezed vacuum and squeezed single-photon states that one can show that up to normalizations is \cite{Agarwal2013}
+Next, we perform a delocalized subtraction of $n$ photons in the same or different modes on this state.
+This operation produces in general a superposition of squeezed Fock states.
+For multiphoton subtraction \DBR{the resulting state is} \DB{

+where the parameters $\phi_{j}$ control the probability of subtraction in each mode for each subtraction $j=1, \dots, n$.
+For $n=1$ we have \DBR{\cite{Agarwal2013}}